 To use this function, go to the DISPLAY > Screen Color menu and press \triangleleft / \triangleright to select a color which is closest to the color of the projection surface.
 There are several precalibrated colors to choose from: Whiteboard, Greenboard, and Blackboard.
+The effects of these settings may vary depending on different models.

-This function is only available when a PC input signal is selected.
+This function is only available when a PC or HDMI input signal is selected.